gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ![](resources/azure-sphere-end-to-end.png)

 ## Azure Sphere and Azure IoT

-Your Azure Sphere devices can communicate with the Azure IoT by using an Azure IoT Hub or by using Azure IoT Central.
+Your Azure Sphere devices can communicate with the Azure IoT with Azure IoT Hub or Azure IoT Central.
+This tutorial focuses on Azure IoT Central.

-This project uses the Azure Device Provisioning Service (DPS) included with Azure IoT Central.
-If you are using Azure IoT Hub then you need to create an instance of Azure Device Provisioning Service.
+This project also uses the Azure Device Provisioning Service (DPS) included with Azure IoT Central.
+If you are using Azure IoT Hub then you need to create an instance of [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure-sphere/app-development/use-azure-iot).

-See **[Use Azure IoT with Azure Sphere](https://docs.microsoft.com/en-us/azure-sphere/app-development/use-azure-iot)** for more information.

 ### What is Azure IoT Central